jvincze84/jvincze84.github.io/docs/Blog/2021/10/27/Install_Matrix_Home_Server.md

 * Enter your credentials

 And we are done.
 We have a fully functional Matrix Homeserver.
-Of course there are a lot of configuration available in the `homesever.yaml`, and I recommend to go through this file at least once to get know the possibilities.
+Of course there are a lot of configurations available in the `homesever.yaml`, and I recommend going through this file at least once to get to know the possibilities.

 We are going to deploy this minimal installation of Matrix to Kubernetes cluster in the next section.